FASTopoWM: Fast-Slow Lane Segment Topology Reasoning with Latent World Models: Experiments

 \subsection{Qualitative Results}

-Fig. \ref{fig:vis} provides a qualitative result comparison between baseline method and our FASTopoWM.
+Fig. \ref{fig:vis} provides a qualitative result comparison between baseline method and our FASTopoWM under different road structures.
 The baseline method produces more misaligned endpoints, which confuses topology reasoning.
 It also suffers from missed detections and hallucinated results.
 In contrast, our method yields good lane segment perception with accurate topology reasoning.
+Fig. \ref{fig:stream_compare} visualizes the comparison of temporal detection results across 5 frames.
+The baseline method fails to maintain temporal topological consistency, resulting in false detections, missed detections, and hallucinated topologies.
+Our method demonstrates robust temporally consistent topology reasoning results.